✦ Scandinavian-inspired design, curated for modern living

 HBN 125 Pints Crawl Space Dehumidifier with Pump

 The HBN 125 Pints Crawl Space Dehumidifier with Pump is perfect for homeowners needing effective moisture control in large areas.
-With a capacity of 125 pints per day, it covers up to 5,900 square feet, ensuring quick moisture removal.
+With a capacity of 125 pints per day, it covers up to 5,900 square feet, ensuring quick moisture removal in damp spaces.
 The intuitive touchscreen lets you easily adjust humidity settings and control the built-in pump.
 You can choose from dual drainage options, including a gravity drain or a pump that lifts water up to 16.4 feet.
-Plus, its automatic defrost feature keeps it running smoothly in low temperatures.
+Plus, its automatic defrost feature helps it run smoothly in low temperatures.
 Enjoy peace of mind with a 1-year warranty and lifetime technical support.

 Best For: Homeowners needing effective moisture control in large crawl spaces or commercial areas.